 In business, the follow-up is a fact of life.
-Now that texting is more common than calling, phone conversations aren’t getting easier for many people.
-However, phone calls are still an important part of business communication.
-When a customer reaches out to you, the way you handle that follow-up call can make or break your relationship with that customer.
+Now that texting has been more common than calling for a while, phone conversations aren’t getting easier for many people.
+However, phone calls (and lately, video chats) are an important part of business communication — especially when you can’t meet in person.
+When someone reaches out to you, the way you handle that follow-up call can make or break your relationship with that customer or prospect.
+A bad or even just an underwhelming first impression has a huge impact.
 If it happens enough times, your business will start to suffer.
 Here are some tried-and-true techniques to improve your follow-up calls and have more effective phone conversations.

 1. Schedule your calls.